dvdh1961/ADAMP/README.md

 Version 1.0.05.26 x86_64 Windows & Linux

-To the Adam/Coleco community,

-Again we are proud to unveil a powerful new additions to our emulator:
+A new version of ADAM+ is now available.

+This release adds some long-requested functionality, improves usability, and lays important groundwork for future development.

+Highlights of version 1.0.05.26:

-• CP/M tape & disk support
+-CP/M tape and disk support

-• Choice between TMS and F18A

-• 80-column CP/M & T-DOS support using F18A

-• 80-column copy & paste
+-Choice between TMS and F18A video hardware simulation -80-column CP/M and T-DOS support when using F18A -80-column copy & paste support

-• Various GUI improvements
+-Various GUI improvements

-• Z80 CPU Space in the debugger is now writable

-• Settings window redesigned with tab

-• Option to start a personal favorite instead of Writer

-• Coleco ROM playback bug fixes
+-Z80 CPU Space is now writable in the debugger -Completely redesigned Settings window with tabbed navigation -Option to start directly into your personal favorite application instead of Writer -Fixes for Coleco ROM playback issues

-• Major source-structure reorganization

-• Preparation for plug-ins
+-Major internal source code reorganization
+-Initial groundwork for future plug-in support

+This release is a mix of visible improvements and under-the-hood work that will help us move faster in future versions.
+The addition of CP/M media support and enhanced F18A functionality are particularly exciting milestones, while the source reorganization and plug-in preparation open the door for future expansion.

+As always, feedback, bug reports, and feature suggestions are welcome.
+If you give the new version a try, let us know what works, what doesn't, and what you'd like to see next.

+Happy retro computing!

 ![Logo](https://github.com/dvdh1961/ADAMP/blob/main/scrcpp/HW_adamp.png)